anchore/grype/.github/ISSUE_TEMPLATE/bug_report.md

 3. A simple script that creates a directory exhibiting the issue, for example a list of `npm install` commands

-Please also include the grype command that was run.
+Please also include the grype command and any configuration used.

 **Anything else we need to know?**: